Guides

 Wrist ✅ Yes — subtle flick Adds speed and spin

-Forearm ✅ Yes — extends forward Main power source of the throw
+Forearm ✅ Yes — extends forward This is where the throw comes from

-Upper arm ❌ No Should stay still and stable
+Upper arm ❌ No Should be locked in place

-Body/torso ❌ No Swaying or leaning changes your release point
+Body/torso ❌ No Swaying changes your release point every throw

-Feet ❌ No Stepping or shifting weight kills consistency
+Feet ❌ No Stepping or shifting weight makes nothing consistent

 The Release

-The release is the moment the dart leaves your fingers — and it's the most critical split-second of the entire throw.
-A clean release sends the dart on its intended path.
-A messy release sends it anywhere.
+The release is the split-second the dart leaves your fingers.
+It's the most critical moment of the entire throw and it happens in a fraction of a second.
+A clean release sends the dart where you aimed.
+A messy one sends it anywhere but.

 How to Release Cleanly

-• Open your fingers — don't flick — the dart should slide out of your fingers as your hand opens naturally.
-You're not pushing, flicking or snapping the dart out.
-Just let go
+• Open your fingers — don't flick — the dart slides out as your hand opens naturally.
+You're not pushing it, snapping it or launching it.
+Just... letting go

-• All fingers release at the same time — if one finger holds on slightly longer than the others, the dart will spin off to the side.
-Practice releasing so all fingers let go simultaneously
+• All fingers release together — if one finger holds on a fraction longer than the others, the dart spins off sideways.
+Practice releasing so everything lets go at the same instant

-• Release at the right moment — release too early and the dart flies high.
-Release too late and it drops low.
-The ideal release point is when your arm is almost fully extended and pointing at the target
+• Release at the right moment — too early and the dart goes high.
+Too late and it drops low.
+The sweet spot is when your arm is almost fully extended and pointing at the target

-Stand at the oche and throw darts with your eyes closed (yes, really).
+Stand at the oche and throw with your eyes closed.
+Seriously.
 Don't aim — just focus on how the dart feels leaving your fingers.
 Is it smooth?
 Does one finger stick?
-Does the dart wobble?
-This drill forces you to feel the release without worrying about where the dart lands.
+Does the dart wobble as it leaves?
+This drill strips away the visual pressure and forces you to feel the release.
+Do it for 5 minutes before each practice session.

 The Follow-Through

-• Arm fully extended — after release, your arm should continue forward until it's fully straight, pointing at the target
+• Arm fully extended — after release, your arm keeps going until it's completely straight, pointing at the board

-• Fingers pointing at the target — your fingers should end up pointing directly at where you wanted the dart to go.
-If your fingers are pointing left or right, your throw pulled in that direction
+• Fingers pointing at the target — wherever your fingers end up pointing is where your throw was actually aimed.
+If they're pointing left of treble 20, your throw went left.
+Simple self-diagnosis

-• Hold the position — keep your arm extended for a beat after the dart lands.
-This trains your muscle memory and ensures you're not pulling your arm away too quickly
+• Hold it for a beat — keep your arm extended for a moment after the dart lands.
+This trains muscle memory and stops you from yanking your arm back too soon

-• Relaxed hand — your hand should be open and relaxed after release, not clenched or tense
+• Relaxed hand — your hand should be open and loose after release.
+If it's clenched or tense, you didn't release cleanly

 🎯